BeRusted/logo-fast-generate/README.md

 # logo-fast-generate
 introduction in English

-Quickly generate the logo you need for tauri!
+Quickly generate the logo you need!

 Extensibility is preserved, and you can modigy the file to get the size and format you want.